chocolatetoothpaste/camino/README.md

 Additionally, Camino.error can (should) be augmented/replaced with your own handling of response back to the server.
 Look at the default implementation of Camino.error for an idea how to accomplish this.

-For browsers there is no error handling.
+For browsers the error is logged to the console, so it REALLY should be replaced.

 ### Polyfills
 **CustomEvent**